-With the entire building process being taken care of within a climate controlled warehouse the delays commonly associated with a single family home do not exist.
-With no concern of weather delays as well as a standard, factory like, assembly method these homes can go from an idea to a home that is ready to be hauled to its new home site in a fraction of the time that it would take a single family home to be built.
+With the entire building process being taken care of within a climate-controlled warehouse the delays commonly associated with a single-family home do not exist.
+With no concern of weather delays as well as a standard, factory-like assembly method these homes can go from an idea to a home that is ready to be hauled to their new home site in a fraction of the time that it would take a single-family home to be built.

 - Buying The Home And Leasing The Land In A Manufactured Home Park

 - Buying The Home And The Land From The Dealer